Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT-DERIVED ANALYTICAL CRITERIA FOR FILTER DESIGN

-\paragraph*{Geometrical symmetry---}
+\subsection{Geometrical symmetry}

-$\sigma_{n}=\pm1$ means that the radiative part of the modes is even or odd, which can be easily obtained using a structure with geometrical (e.g. mirror) symmetry between the two ports~\cite{JoannopoulosJo08-book}.
+The expression $\sigma_{n}=\pm1$ means that the radiative part of the modes is even or odd, which can be easily obtained using a structure with geometrical (e.g. mirror) symmetry between the two ports~\cite{JoannopoulosJo08-book}.
 This can explain the increase in transmission previously observed in symmetric structures~\cite{cheron2019broadband}.
 However, we will later see filter designs where it is preferable for the structure to \emph{not} be symmetric, so the modes themselves are not even or odd, even though their radiative far fields may in fact be (satisfying $\sigma_{n}=\pm1$).

 On the other hand, for $\gamma\neq1$, the mode and structure have to be asymmetric anyway.
-In particular, even-order antimetric ISFs ($\gamma=-1$) can be made only from asymmetric structures, as confirmed for example by their known corresponding electric-circuit topologies~\cite{dimopoulos2011analog}.
-However, we explained that good approximate filters can be obtained with $\gamma$ deviating from its optimal value by a phase factor (as long as the background $C$ is slowly varying, in contrast to being constant for ISFs).
-Therefore, approximate even-order ISFs can be designed also with $\gamma=1$.
+In particular, even-order antimetric SFs ($\gamma=-1$) can be made only from asymmetric structures, as confirmed for example by their known corresponding electric circuit topologies~\cite{dimopoulos2011analog}.
+However, we explained that good approximate filters can be obtained with $\gamma$ deviating from its optimal value by a phase factor [as long as the background $C(\omega)$ is slowly varying, in contrast to being constant for exact SFs].
+Therefore, approximate even-order SFs can also be designed with $\gamma=1$.
 To highlight this point, we later show implementations of such filters, using \emph{symmetric} structures.